 "But I'm Not Good Enough for a Fitting!"
 (Yes, You Absolutely Are)

 This is arguably the biggest and most damaging myth in golf.
-So many players believe they need to achieve a certain skill level before they can "earn" a fitting.
+Many players believe they need to achieve a certain skill level before they can "earn" a fitting.
 In reality, the opposite is true: beginners and high-handicap golfers often see the most dramatic improvements from properly fitted equipment.
+If you're just starting, check out our guide on how to golf for beginners.

 Why?
 Because when you’re learning the game, your equipment has a massive influence on the habits you form.
 If your clubs are too long, for example, you might stand up too tall at address.
 If the lie angle is too flat, you'll naturally learn to compensate with your hands to keep the ball from flying to the right.
 These are bad habits being grooved into your muscle memory simply because your tools are wrong for the job.